matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 ## Unstable prefix

-During development of this feature it will be available at an unstable endpoints.
+During development of this feature it will be available at unstable endpoints.

 The client-server API will be:
 `/_matrix/client/unstable/org.matrix.msc2946/rooms/{roomID}/spaces`

 And the server-server API will be:
 `/_matrix/federation/unstable/org.matrix.msc2946/spaces/{roomID}`

 Note that the unstable identifiers from [MSC1772](https://github.com/matrix-org/matrix-doc/pull/1772) also apply: